WHAT IS A VOLUNTEER VACATION?

 Each volunteer is responsible for getting themselves to the meet-up location.
 On certain trips the crew may need to caravan from the meet-up location to the trailhead.
 Participants will be notified of all these details in advance of the start day.

-If COVID protocols allow it, when you register you can indicate if you would like to carpool.
+Carpooling is allowed in compliance with our covid protocols.
+When you register you can indicate if you would like to carpool.
 Coordinating the details of the carpool is up to you.
 Carpooling is not required.

 There will always be one main leader.
 This crew leader is also referred to as the blue hat, since their hard hat is blue.
 The crew leader's name can be seen from the work party trip page.
 If a trip says "WTA Crew Leader" on the trip page, it means that a crew leader has not yet been assigned.
 The number of assistant crew leads (ACLs), who will be wearing orange hats, varies, but we always try to have a good ratio of leaders to participants.
 Get to know who will be leading your trip.